-With 15 beaches within its city limits and countless more down the coast, you won’t go without some sand between your toes in Malaga.
+With 15 beaches within its city limits and countless more down the coast, you won’t go long without sand between your toes in Malaga.
 Try sparkling-clean La Playa de la Caleta, a local favourite.

 2. Ibiza, Spain

 This small (it’s only 42km in length) Balearic Island has a big reputation.
-Famous for its super-clubs, all-night beach parties, and packed street bars, Ibiza is the go-to summer holiday spot for school leavers, dance music ravers, and all-round party animals from July to September.
+Famous for its super-clubs, all-night beach parties, and packed street bars, Ibiza is the go-to summer holiday spot for school leavers, ravers and all-round party animals from July to September.
 Most of the hardcore revellers head to Ibiza Town or San Antonio, where you’ll find the biggest nightclubs.
 Pacha and Amnesia are two of the island’s most famous clubs, regularly hosting top international DJs like David Guetta and Apollonia, but they can be pretty pricey places to party.

 If you’re looking for rest and relaxation rather than all-night raves then head to the quieter resort of Santa Eulalia: enjoy the refined, laidback atmosphere and unwind with a chilled cerveza in one of the many waterfront bars you’ll find here.
 You may also find fewer crowds in Ibiza – and cheaper flights – towards the end of September, after the closing parties have finished up the season.

-Families looking for cheap beach holidays in Ibiza should check out Cala d’Hort, a beach town in the west of the island where locals go to spend time building sand castles with the kids – there’s also a superb paella restaurant, Es Boldado, within walking distance from the sands.
+Families looking for cheap beach holidays in Ibiza should check out Cala d’Hort, a beach town in the west of the island where locals go to spend time building sand castles with the kids.
+There’s also a superb paella restaurant, Es Boldado, within walking distance from the sands.

 Don’t miss D’alt Villa, or Ibiza Town’s fortified upper portion, complete with cathedral, castle, former convent, and plenty of medieval lanes to get pleasantly lost in.
 See more Balearic beauty spots with our rundown of the best places to visit in the islands.